1Sweet13/1Sweet13/README.md

-- 👋 Hi, my name is Kirill and I am a novice c# developer
+- 👋 Hi, my name is Kirill and I am a novice php developer

 <!---